-This is only currently possible with select plugins that have the Prepublish check functionality.
-For the Prepublish check, we only perform some of the checks.
-Otherwise, the majority of Siteimprove checks will only run on published content.
+This is possible with select plugins that have the Prepublish check functionality.
+For the Prepublish check, we perform a subset of the checks.
+For more information see What is Prepublish?

 Does the Siteimprove DCI® scoring only work on published content?

 Yes.
 The majority of Siteimprove checks will only run on published content.
 For the Prepublish check, which is available for certain plugins mentioned on the Prepublish page, we only perform some of these checks.